Robidar/Chuchu_Depl/README.md

 ## Atherosclerotic cardiovascular disease (ASCVD) risk prediction

 The codes utilised for model development are available on this GitHub repository.
 Additionally, the repository contains the saved model in *.pkl* format, along with the *app.py* and *requirements.txt* files.
-The figure below (at the end) shows the survival probabilities of four patients as an example, at 3-year, 5-year, and 10-year intervals.
+The figure below (at the end) shows the survival probabilities of five patients as an example, at 3-year, 5-year, and 10-year intervals.

 The survival probabilities were generated using our best-performing model (DeepSurv) via "streamlit run app.py" in the terminal to open the web application locally.